Explosion, fire injure 1 at Houston-area chemical plant

 A spokesman for INEOS Phenol did not immediately return a call and email seeking comment.

-In a tweet, the Harris County Fire Marshal’s Office said earlier that it was responding to a possible pipeline explosion.

-The city of Pasadena said it had not ordered residents to take any protective actions, such as sheltering in place, due to the fire.
+The city of Pasadena said it had not ordered residents to take any protective actions, such as sheltering in place.

+County officials said preliminary air monitoring after the fire did not detect any problems that might impact residents.

+"Our Pollution Control and Hazardous Materials teams will remain on the ground to monitor the situation and ensure there is no threat to public health or safety,” Harris County Judge Lina Hidalgo, the county's top elected official, said in a statement.

 Cumene is a skin and eye irritant and may cause headaches, dizziness, drowsiness and unconsciousness with short-term inhalation, according to the U.S. Environmental Protection Agency.